DandelionSprout/blocklist/README.md

 ## Basic

 Also you might want to enable your country's local list from uBO settings.
+For Albanian, you can check the list [here](/albanian-easylisy-addition/Albania.txt) and the sources [here](https://github.com/AnXh3L0/blocklist).

 ## Advanced (Blocks more annoyances)